1. Introduction

 https://REST-HOST:PORT/<tenant>/gql-apps/<tenant>___<name>

-Uploading files continuously using fswatch and curl
+Continuous upload of files using fswatch and curl

 fswatch -o my-app-def.json my-schema.gql | xargs -n1 -I{} \